 We are constantly exposed to advertising in our daily lives, be it online, in print, on billboards or through our television screens.
-In fact, research suggests we are exposed to, on average, 362 ads per day (not including brand exposures) but only 3 per cent of these will make an impression.
-That’s just twelve ads a day that actually engage us.
+In fact, research suggests we are exposed to, on average, 362 ads per day (not including brand exposures) but only 3 percent of these will make an impression.
+That’s just twelve ads a day that actually engages us.

 Here are fifty print ads that are creatively brilliant.
 They have a solid concept topped off with great design.